ColoredCow/wordpress-init/public/wp-content/plugins/wordfence/readme.txt

 * Improvement: Added an anti-crawler feature to the lockout page to avoid crawlers erroneously following the unlock link.
 * Improvement: The live traffic "Group By" options now dynamically show the results in a more useful format depending on the option selected.
 * Improvement: Improved the unknown core files check to include all extra files in core locations regardless of whether or not the "Scan images, binary, and other files as if they were executable" option is on.
-* Improvement: Better wording for the whitelisting IP range error message.
+* Improvement: Better wording for the allowlisting IP range error message.
 * Fix: Addressed a performance issue on databases with tens of thousands of tables when trying to load the diagnostics page.
 * Fix: All dashboard and activity report email times are now displayed in the time zone configured for the WordPress installation.